pranavrajaram/lights-out/README.md

 <div id="animated-title"></div>
 <link rel="stylesheet" href="assets/styles.css">

-# Lights Out: An Analysis of Power Outages
 ### Pranav Rajaram, Abhinav Chinnam

 This is our final project for the DSC 80 course at UC San Diego.